Make your own easy wood painted reusable advent calendar to countdown to Christmas!

 4. Write numbers.

 This step takes a little practice.
 I just used a sharpie and did a faux calligraphy font.
 You could use a paint pen, or even stickers if you want a different color.
 I’m loving this Hand Lettering workbook.
 I messed up my pattern and had to paint over a few of my numbers.
 I found that no amount of white paint would cover the sharpie, but white-out did the trick in one coat!
+Wow, it’s been a long time since I’ve used that stuff!

 5. Replace the drawers.